The Shpilman International Prize for Excellence in Photography at the Israel Museum, Jerusalem

 One of the most generous prizes in the field of art photography worldwide, the Shpilman Prize aims to support contemporary photographic projects relating to questions of the current human condition and the world of art within it.

-Eligible applicants are artists working with photography, or photographers working in or around the art-world, whose most recent or in-progress work relates to a given theme each award year.
-This year we invite submission of projects relevant to the broad theme 'Mirrorlike'.
+Eligible candidates are artists working with photography, or photographers working in or around the art-world, whose most recent or in-progress work relates to the given theme.
+This year, we invite submission of projects relevant to the broad theme "Localities".
+Candidates are invited to submit their application after being nominated by art professionals appointed by the IMJ.